 Choosing a WordPress plugin can be a conundrum for the best of us.
 You’ll find yourself needing some feature or functionality and the good news is that there’s a plugin for that.
 The bad news is that there are 48,117 plugins in the WordPress repository, so it’s likely that a search will pull up at least ten plugins that say they do that thing that you need.

 So, how do you choose a WordPress plugin?
 Here are five steps to get you started.
 And be sure to read to the end of the post to get a list of 40 plugins that we know and love.

 - Google “Best WordPress Plugins for…….” and see what others are saying about the various options.

 - Before loading a plugin to your site, check that it’s compatible with the latest version of WordPress.
-If not, it may not be a deal breaker.
+If not, it may not be a deal-breaker.
 Check the plugin’s changelog to make sure the developer is still actively maintaining it.

 - Look at the number of active installs and the quality of the plugin’s reviews.
 If it’s extremely popular you can trust it.
 But, check out some others as well.
 Just because he’s the most popular guy at the dance doesn’t mean he’s the best one for you.

 - Take it for a test drive.
-Upload, activate and configure the plugin.
+Upload, activate, and configure the plugin.
 If you can’t get it to work in a reasonable amount of time, delete it and choose another.
 If it works does it do the job you need it to do?
 If you aren’t entirely pleased, don’t settle.
 Check out a few of the other contenders.

 Once you’ve found a good plugin, you’re not out of the woods yet.
 Keep an eye on your site and if you begin to see any strange behavior on your site, remember that you added a new plugin.
-The problem could be from a conflict with another plugin or your theme.
+The problem could be caused by a conflict with another plugin or your theme.
 Deactivate the plugin and check to see if the problem has been resolved.
 If not, change themes and check to see if the problem still occurs.

 40 Plugins We Know and Love